List of Volkswagen Group petrol engines: EA390 VR6

-3.0/2.9 V6 24v TFSI (EA839)
+EA839 V6

+EA839 is a family of turbocharged 90 degrees V6 spark ignition engines.
+It includes iron cylinder liners, balancer shaft located within the vee, maximum compression ratio of 11.2:1, bore and stroke of 84.5 × 89 mm.

-The base engine is the 260 kW 3.0 TFSI, available on Audi S4/S5/SQ5 models and a slightly detuned version (250 kW) with 48V mild hybrid system on various Audi models such as the A6, A7, A8, Q7 and Q8.
-The 2.9 TFSI engine is a shorter stroke variant with much higher output.
+The base engine is the 260 kW 3.0 TFSI with a twin-scroll turbo, available on Audi S4/S5/SQ5 models.
+A slightly detuned version (250 kW) with 48V mild hybrid system is available on various Audi models such as the A6, A7, A8, Q7 and Q8.
+The 2.9 TFSI engine is a twin-turbo charged high performance variant with shorter stroke.
+Petrol versions of S6 and S7 (C8), like their diesel powered counter parts, feature an electric supercharger powered by the 48V mild hybrid system in their 2.9 TFSI engines.